Travelling intrastate (within NSW)

 Special conditions apply if you must enter Greater Sydney for a vaccination appointment.

-When travelling around regional or rural NSW
+When planning any travel in regional or rural NSW

 |If you have been in||What you need to do|